reflex-dev/reflex-web/docs/wrapping-react/imports.md

 ```

 ## Set the Library and Tag

-When wrapping a React component, the first tings to determine are the library and the tag.

 The library is just the name of the `npm` package, and the tag is the name of the React component from the package that you want to wrap.
 Some packages have multiple components, and you can wrap each one as a separate Reflex component.